moq-wg/moq-transport/draft-lcurley-warp.md

 ## Streams
 Warp endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
-For exchanging media, an application would typically send a unidirectional stream containing a single SEGMENT message ({{segment}}).
+For exchanging media, an application would typically send a unidirectional stream containing a single OBJECT message ({{object}}).

 Messages SHOULD be sent over the same stream if ordering is desired.
 For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.